goerz/fix_filenames/README.markdown

 ## Command Line Options ##

 Usage: fix_filenames.py [options] FOLDER

  Recursively rename all the given files and folders so that their names only consist of 'safe' ASCII characters.

     Options:
       -h, --help            show this help message and exit --logfile=LOGFILE     Name of logfile.
 Default: fix_filenames.log
       --encoding=ENCODING   Encoding of filesystem.
-Default: utf-8
+Normally, this is detected automatically.
       -n, --dry-run         Dry-run, don't rename any files -y                    Do not ask for confirmation before renaming files --replacements=REPLACEMENTS